nagsterFVZ/self-driving/docs/docs/blogs/michael.md

 ## Week 10: 14-11-2022
 I have been working on troubleshooting why the software used to program the Pynq z2, doesn't work.

+## Week 11: 21-11-2022
+I have been helping Floris with the software.
+But was not the most productive week for me.